SolaOmi/tic-tac-toe/README.md

 ~~5.
 When someone wins, highlight the three squares that caused the win.~~

-6. When no one wins, display a message about the result being a draw.
+~~6.
+When no one wins, display a message about the result being a draw.~~

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).